ska-telescope/developer.skatelescope.org/src/policies/ska-testing-policy-and-strategy.rst

 https://developer.skao.int/projects/skampi/en/latest/testing.html#pipeline-stages-for-testing.

 It is important that teams, when configuring their own CICD pipeline, make sure that the testing stage creates and stores important artefacts related to testing.
-See https://developer.skatelescope.org/en/latest/tools/ci-cd.html.
+See :doc:`our documentation on CI-CD </tools/ci-cd>`.